ClabEnergyProject/MEM/README.md

 The following is a wish list for improvements to our model and its usability:

--- Fix redundancy in calculation of curtailment (Curtailment should not be in Core_Model.py and should only be calculated for output.)

--- Check standard output for new technologies (WIND2, SOLAR2, STORAGE2, CSP, etc).
-For example, the battery analysis is now done only on STORAGE and not STORAGE2.
+-- Plot output

+-- Produce summary text files of output

+-- Consider adding PGP etc as a core technology

 -- Some LIFO storage and PGP_storage analysis and figures as part of standard output.

--- Reconfigure model to allow running more cases without needing more memory.

 -- Automate some checks on aberrant usage of storage (?)

 -- Automate test cases and comparison with output files.

--- Add inter-case comparisons to Quick_Look.py
+-- Add inter-case comparisons to uput

--- Do a runtime analysis to speed up execution of Quick_Look.py

--- Make version that can be spread across CEES-Mazama.
+-- Make version that can be spread across multi-node clusters.

 <br>